ieeta-pt/Biochef/README.md

 ## Usage

+BioChef offers two main interfaces for working with genomic tools:

+### Tools Page (Individual Tool Testing)
+Access via the main route (`/`) for testing individual tools:

+1. **Select Tool**: Browse and click any tool from the categorized Operations Panel
+2. **View Documentation**: The tool's help documentation will automatically load
+3. **Input Data**: Enter your genomic sequence data in the Input Panel
+4. **Configure Parameters**: Adjust tool-specific parameters in the Testing Panel
+5. **Execute**: Run the tool and view results in the Output Panel
+6. **Download Results**: Save output data as needed

+### Workflow Page (Multi-step Analysis)
+Access via `/workflow` for building complex analysis pipelines:

-1. **Input Data**: Paste your genomic sequence or upload a file in the Input Panel.
+1. **Input Data**: Paste your genomic sequence or upload files in the Input Panel
-2. **Build Workflow**: Drag tools from the Operations Panel to the Recipe Panel to create your workflow.
+2. **Build Workflow**: Add tools from the Operations Panel - available tools update dynamically based on your current data type
+3. **Real-time Execution**: Tools execute automatically as you add them, with outputs flowing to the next step
+4. **Smart Tool Filtering**: Only compatible tools are shown based on your workflow's current state
-3. **Set Parameters**: Adjust tool parameters as needed in the Recipe Panel.
+5. **Configure Parameters**: Adjust tool settings in the Recipe Panel - changes trigger automatic re-execution
-4. **Execute**: Run individual tools or the entire workflow using the execution controls.
-5. **View Results**: See the output in the Output Panel and save results as needed.
+6. **View Live Results**: Outputs update in real-time and can be viewed/saved at any step

 ## Development